 - There’s a possibility that the increase in the price of the products will make it more expensive relative to competitors’ products

-Case Study Problem: Delta Motors has been manufacturing motorcycles for 10 years.
+Case Study Problem: Delta Motors has been manufacturing motorcycles for ten years.
 Recently, the business suffered a gradual shrink in its quarterly revenues due to the increasing popularity of traditional and newly-developed electric bikes.
-Delta Motors is seeking a long-term strategy in attracting potential customers to bounce back sales.
+Delta Motors seeks a long-term strategy to attract potential customers to bounce back sales.

 ACA #1: Develop a “regular installment payment” scheme to attract customers who wish to purchase motorcycles but have insufficient lump-sum money to acquire one.
-This payment scheme allows customers to pay an initial deposit and the remaining amount through a series of smaller monthly payments.
+This payment scheme allows customers to pay an initial deposit and the remaining amount through smaller monthly payments.

 - Enticing for middle to low-income individuals who comprise a large chunk of the population